Jaroslaw-Roman-Cudzich/CV/README.md

 client signatures for invoices through the use of so)ware programs including Triumph, Global Suite, Microso) Outlook, Excel.
 * Streamlined daily job assignments through an:cipa:on of the clients’ needs.
 * Led in the rigging, teching, troubleshoo:ng, and de-rigging of events while mee:ng PSAV’s safety standards.

+### <a name="education">Education</a>

+**Makers Academy                                              London, United Kingdom                                                                      April 2022**
+* Highly selective 16-week software engineering bootcamp where I developed skills for front-end and back-end software and web development through the use of a range of technologies and coding principles including the following amongst others:
+* MongoDB, Express, React, Node, Ruby, Capybara, PostgreSQL, Sinatra, HTML, CSS, Heroku.
+* Clean and very well tested code.
+Proactively follow the Test Driven Development principles through the use of Jest, Cypress, Postman, React-testing Library, SuperTest.
+* Ability and willingness to learn a new programming language and new tools.
+Comfortable with the concepts of Object-oriented and functional languages while following the principles of SOLID.
+* Self-motivator and self-learner as well as eager to learn from and work with others. - Pair programming.
+* Agile software development.
+Confident in being a leader and working on a development project as a member of a team through the use of tools including GitHub, Trello boards, retrospectives, and daily stand-ups.

+**Scottsdale Community College                          Scottsdale, Arizona, United States                                                       December 2011**
+* Associate in Applied Science Degree in Audio Production Technologies
+* Associate in Applied Science Degree in Music Business
+* President’s Honor List – Straight A Student

+**Arizona State University**
+**School of Global Management and Leadership       Phoenix, Arizona, United States                                                       December 2005**
+* Bachelor of Science Degree in Global Business, concentration in Financial Management
+* Minor in French
+* Minor in Spanish
+* Member of the Graham-Dodd Society - International business and finance major students discussing real world market topics.